YicongHong/Discrete-Continuous-VLN/README.md

 ## TODOs

 Update: Thanks [ZunWang](https://github.com/wz0919) for contributing the depth-only Candidate Waypoint Prediction model for FoV 90 (R2R-CE) and FoV 79 (RxR-CE), the architecture remains the same but the input reduces to the DD-PPO depth encoder features.
 The model produces more accurate waypoint prediction results than the one used in our paper.
-Weights uploaded in the session below.
+Weights uploaded in the section below.

 - [x] VLN-CE Installation Guide
 - [x] Submitted version R2R-CE code of CMA and Recurrent-VLN-BERT with the CWP